 But I must hasten to have one word upon the counsel of God.
 He is the gift also of the counsel of God.
-Here I should like to have had an hour; for us some rhetorician somewhere said, the lamp of meditation stood upon the table of heaven from all eternity.
-His meaning in that our God was from all eternity busy contriving and arranging (I now speak after the manner of men; of course, indeed, wo must do so in order to get at these things) our eternal welfare.
-Does not Watts somewhere say, "His busy though"?
-What will make your thoughts so active and busy as love?
-When you love an object intensely, you must think of it; you cannot help yourself; you are sure to think of it, "His goings forth were from of old, even from everlasting."
-Before Adam was formed, before the dust of the earth existed, before the mountains were made, God's delights were, in purpose, arrangement, and settlement, with the sons of men.
-And then if you look at the great number of predictions put upon record in relation to the coming of Christ, the birth of Christ, the death of Christ, and all the circumstances attending that death; the ingathering of the people, and all the circumstances of their ingathering, and their preservation, and the time, and place, and means by which each is to die, and their resurrection, and then in what way they shall he filled with a fulness of joy, and possess pleasures forever, see what a vast amount of thought all this requires.
-None but an infinite God, a God of infinite understanding, could grasp such a theme.
+Here I should like to have had an hour; for, as some rhetorician somewhere saith, the lamp of meditation stood upon the table of heaven from all eternity.
+His meaning is that our God was from all eternity busy contriving and arranging (I now speak after the manner of men, of course, --- indeed, we must do so in order to get at these things) our eternal welfare.
+Does not Watts somewhere say, "His busy thoughts "?
+What will make your thoughts so active and busy as love ?
+When you love an object intensely, you must think of it; you cannot help yourself; you are sure to think of it. " His goings forth were from of old, even from everlasting."
+Bre Adam was formed, ere the dust of the earth existed, ere the mountains were made, God's delights were, in purpose, arrangement, and settlement, with the sons of men.
+And then if you look at the great number of predictions put upon record in relation to the coming of Christ, the birth of Christ, the douth of Christ, and all the oircumstances attending that death; the ingathering of the people, and all the circumstances of their ingathering, and their preservation, and the time, and place, and means by which each is to die, and their resurrection, and then in what way they shall be filled with a fulness of joy, and possess pleasures for over-see what a vast amount of thought all this requires.
+Nono but an infinito God, a God of infinito understanding, could grasp such a thome.
 Delighted I should be to dwell largely upon this glorious and beautiful subject.
-Have you not sometimes stood amazed at God's thoughts when they have been manifested?
+Ifave you not sometimes stood amazed at God's thoughts when they have been manifested?
 How many instances have we in the Old Testament of the peculiar thoughtfulness of the Most High!
 Take that of Haman and Mordecai.
-Little did Haman think what he himself was coming to; little did he think what he was subserviently bringing Mordecai to.
-Now God knew all that; God was beforehand; he is never taken by surprise, always beforehand, and that being the case, his counsel must stand, and he will do all his pleasure.
+Little did Haman think what he himself was coming to: little did he think what he was subserviently bringing Mordecai to.
+Now God know all that; God was beforehand; he is never taken by surprise, always beforehand, and that being the case, his counsel must stand, and ho will do all his pleasure.